0xMoSamir/0xMoSamir.github.io/_posts/2024-11-2-Advent-Of-Cyber2024.md

 *Question Hint: There are a lot of townspeople who submitted their wishes, so try iterating up to `20`.*

+we can do this using interpreter and use a file.txt has a numbers from 1 to 100 and brute force it but I think It's just an easy number to guess so I used my own guessing..

 ![Screenshot](/assets/img/Advent%20Of%20Cyber%202024/59.png)

 *THM{Brut3f0rc1n6_mY_w4y}*